pairinteraction/pairinteraction/docs/installation.rst

 If you want to use mkl you should also run ``uv pip install mkl mkl-devel``.

-For **GNU/Linux and OS X**, you can then build the software with standard CMake commands:
+You can then build the software with standard CMake commands:

 .. code-block:: bash